vmurahari/log/_posts/2025-06-15-StoryCreator.md

 - Friendship stories like Elephant & Piggie
 - Space adventures, doctor stories, magical quests

 The technical part was creating branching logic - each answer influences the next question and the final story outcome.
+I used Claude to help with the development - from thinking through the story structure to coding the interactive elements.

 ## Why I Made It Free